 - Preference-based customization – the system analyzes customers’ goals and priorities and creates complex personal profiles.

-Using even one of these systems is enough to provide you a deeper view of your customers’ characteristics, priorities, and possibilities.
+Using even one of these systems is enough to provide you with a deeper view of your customers’ characteristics, priorities, and possibilities.
 With this data, you can create personalized, targeted advertising, humanize chatbots, and improve communication.

 4. Marketing experiments (MNG: change management)

 Once you get a precise idea of your target audience segmentation, you can start implementing solutions.
 However, you can’t expect the first version of an upgrade to be the best one.
 In most cases, you need to try out several options to find an optimal combination.

 This is done with marketing experiments that are testing customers’ response to the innovation by checking the conversion.

 Example: you want to implement a change on your website, and have two possible modifications.
 The best way to determine which one works best is by showing the option A to 50% of users, and option B – to the other half.
 By measuring KPIs via, for instance, Google Analytics, you’ll get a tangible idea on which option works best.

 Successful digital companies implement an experiment-based management strategy.
 Whenever a new feature is designed, the team conducts a series of tests to get tangible customer feedback.
 This approach has an established name: MNG – Change-based management.

 MNG is based on 6 key stages